NPITX-programs/BurgerBarn/.github/README.md

 Include two Buttons: Purchase and Exit
 Clicking Purchase displays a thank you message, then clears all fields Clicking Exit exits the program
-Additional Challenge (Optional):

-Sort the items in the List Box alphabetically
-Certain collections of menu items constitute a Combo meal, have the program recognize when these items are entered and adjust the price accordingly:
-Plain Burger + Fries + Cola = #1 Combo ($5.99)
-Cheeseburger + Tea + Onion Rings = #2 Combo ($6.49)
-Bacon Burger + Chips + Cola= #3 Combo ($8.99)
-When items are combined into a Combo meal, change the list box to display the combo (remove the individual items and replace with the Combo)